wp-plugins/oasis-workflow/readme.txt

 **Due Date and Email reminders** help you to publish your articles on time.

+**Out of the box workflow**
+To get you started, the plugin comes with an out of the box workflow.
+You can also modify the workflow to suit your needs.

 You can find the complete list of features on the [support](http://oasisworkflow.com) site.
+**Check out Oasis Workflow Pro: http://www.oasisworkflow.com/pricing-purchase**

-**If you need help setting up the roles, we recommend the [User Role Editor plugin](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor plugin").**
+If you need help setting up the roles, we recommend the [User Role Editor plugin](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor plugin").

+Videos to help you get started with Oasis Workflow:

 [youtube http://www.youtube.com/watch?v=PPBJns2p-zU]